 - Submit it to the County Clerk’s office with the small specified filing fee.
 Your court’s self-help center, family law facilitator, or small claims legal advisor can provide you more help if you need a fee waiver.

-Depending upon how busy they are that day, they may process the form for you on the spot, giving you a copy as your evidence of name change.
+Depending upon how busy they are that day, the County Clerk’s office may process the form for you on the spot, giving you a copy as your evidence of name change.
 If not, be prepared to provide a self-addressed stamped envelope so they can mail your copy to you when it is processed.

 During the period when the change is not complete, you can use both signatures: your new name followed by “AKA (your old name)” AKA stands for “Also Known As”.

-When telling your children you are changing your name, make a simple explanation appropriate to their age and understanding.
+When telling your children you are changing your name, use a simple explanation that is appropriate to their age and understanding.
 Just tell them the facts and be willing to answer their questions.
 This can be a difficult change for your children, and you don’t want them to lose their sense of their own past and family heritage.

 Your children will probably adapt to your new name faster than family and friends.
 People who know you by your married name may take a while to accept the change.
 And many people and institutions will assume that your name change indicates a new marriage for you.
 Consider in advance how you will handle their comments and inquiries.

 A name change should not be an impulsive decision, nor is it alone the measure of your recovery from divorce.
 Before you change your name, make sure you have thought your decision through and it is best for you.